-- withholding keys - eg there are 2 tenants in a property but the landlord will only give 1 key
+- withholding keys, for example there are 2 tenants in a property but the landlord will only give 1 key

 - refusing to carry out repairs

-- anti-social behaviour by a landlord’s agent - eg a friend of the landlord moves in next door and causes problems
+- anti-social behaviour by a landlord’s agent, for example a friend of the landlord moves in next door and causes problems

 - threats and physical violence